Efficiency gains of a multi-scale integration method applied to a scale-separated model for rapidly rotating dynamos: Numerical results

-It is clearly seen that large number of time steps on the fast scale at high $ Ra $ numbers produces inaccurate results with disrupted structure and small scale ripples on the mean magnetic field.
-Time evolution of vertical slices for these simulations are presented on Fig.~\ref{fig:ekm6_ra150_bx}.
+It is clearly seen that large number of time steps on the fast scale at high $ \revb{\widetilde{Ra}} $ produces inaccurate results with disrupted structure and small scale ripples on the mean magnetic field.
+Time evolution of vertical slices for these simulations are presented \reva{in} Fig.~\ref{fig:ekm6_ra150_bx}.
 The results at the equatorial plane using $ \Delta t = 5\cdot10^{-4} $ and $ s=100 $ show large deviations from the reference solution, yet the outer regions for $ z = 0.25 $ show good agreement with the reference albeit with shifted phases.
 The discrepancy seen near $z = 0.5$ appears related to the behavior shown in Fig.~\ref{fig:contourBx}, as the disturbances propagate towards the middle of the vertical domain.

-For additional analysis we've assessed time averaged vertical profiles of $ B_x $ and $ B = B_x^2 + B_y^2 $ for different values of $ Ra, E $ numbers and scaling factors for the slow step which are presented on Fig.~\ref{fig:vert_bx}-\ref{fig:vert_b2}.
+For additional analysis we've assessed time averaged vertical profiles of $ B_x $ and $ B = B_x^2 + B_y^2 $ for different values of $ \revb{\widetilde{Ra}}, E $ and scaling factors for the slow step which are presented \reva{in} Fig.~\ref{fig:vert_bx}-\ref{fig:vert_b2}.
 We compute the averaged values as

-The obtained vertical profiles for both low and high $ Ra $ numbers are consistent with the time evolution graphs presented above for different sizes of the averaging windows and number of steps on the slow scale.
-The reduction strategy delivers highly accurate results at $ Ra = 80 $ using $ f = 2.0 $ and is capable of capturing the right dynamics for scaling factors up to $3.0$.
-At $ Ra = 150 $ the scheme fails to capture the fine structure of vertical profiles especially in at the midpoint for $ B_x^{rms} $ on Fig.~\ref{fig:vert_bx} but this can be recovered by decreasing the micro step $ \Delta t $ in favour of greater computational work.
+The obtained vertical profiles for both low and high $ \revb{\widetilde{Ra}} $ are consistent with the time evolution graphs presented above for different sizes of the averaging windows and number of steps on the slow scale.
+The reduction strategy delivers highly accurate results at $ \revb{\widetilde{Ra}} = 80 $ using $ f = 2.0 $ and is capable of capturing the right dynamics for scaling factors up to $3.0$.
+At $ \revb{\widetilde{Ra}} = 150 $ the scheme fails to capture the fine structure of vertical profiles especially in at the midpoint for $ B_x^{rms} $ \reva{in} Fig.~\ref{fig:vert_bx} but this can be recovered by decreasing the micro step $ \Delta t $ in favour of greater computational work.